 Our corporate relations staff helps recruiters locate and hire Fuqua students through on-campus events, interviews, and job postings.
-In fact, Fuqua brings more than 200 companies to campus each year for corporate presentations, career fairs, interviews, and other special events.
+In fact, Fuqua arranges for more than 200 companies to recruit our students each year via corporate presentations, career fairs, interviews, and other special events.
 Our multifaceted approach to the job search expands your resources, and helps you connect with the employers you're most interested in.

 Although our Accelerated Daytime MBA program is new, we believe Fuqua’s career statistics are a testament to our record of identifying, nurturing, and supporting future leaders.

 Our employment report includes a wealth of information including a complete roster of companies hiring Duke MBAs.